dmwit/maryodel/protocol/README.md

-If all but one players has lost, the server discards any scheduled switch manipulations, discards any queued switch manipulations, resets all switches to open, and discards all debug information.
+If all but one players has lost, the server discards any scheduled switch manipulations, discards any queued switch manipulations, resets all switches to open, discards any outstanding state requests, and discards all debug information.

 #### mode (S)